How to make a great grilled cheese every time

 I'm far from being a gourmet cook, but I do enjoy preparing food and experimenting in the kitchen.
-Over the years, I've made hundreds of grilled cheese sandwiches and, since it's the last day of Dairy Month, I'm sharing the few simple rules I follow that produce a perfect grilled cheese sandwich every time.
+Over the years, I've made hundreds of grilled cheese sandwiches and I'm sharing the few simple rules I follow that produce a perfect grilled cheese sandwich every time.

 - Figure out which pan works the best for grilled cheese and never, ever use another one.
 Re-buy the same pan if need be.
 I have made the mistake of using another pan because my grilled cheese sandwich pan was dirty, and it throws everything off.
 Don't mess with success, people.